Sunday 20th March 2022, 2-5pm (AEST) followed by the Welcome Reception

 Over the past 50 years, occupational and environmental medicine has evolved to become a distinctive practice involving a highly specialised team of professionals.
 Why did this specialty emerge when it did?
 What has been achieved?
 What do current practitioners see as the path for the future?
 Are we there yet?

-The Witness Seminar to be held at the Stamford Plaza Brisbane as part of the ANZSOM ASM will provide an opportunity to ponder these and other questions as we invite members of our professions to recall their place in historical events and the developments in workplace health over the past 50 years.
+The Witness Seminar to be held as part of the ANZSOM ASM will provide an opportunity to ponder these and other questions as we invite members of our professions to recall their place in historical events and the developments in workplace health over the past 50 years.

 Registrations for the event are now open (see below) and we also invite nominations to participate as a witness.
 Please contact Niki Ellis for more information - email@example.com.

 Register for the HOM Witness Seminar & Reception

 For non-ASM delegates, the cost to attend the History of Occupational Medicine Witness Seminar is $85.
 This includes attendance at the Welcome Reception after the seminar.
 To make a booking, click on the link below:

 Attendance at the Witness Seminar and the Welcome Reception is included in full registration for the ANZSOM ASM.
 To register for the ASM, click here and select your registration options (including History of Occupational Medicine Witness Seminar).